deepmedia/Transcoder/README.md

 # Transcoder

-Transcodes and compresses video files into the MP4 format, with audio support.
+Transcodes and compresses video files into the MP4 format, with audio support, using hardware accelerated Android codecs available on the device.
+Works on API 18+.

 ```groovy
 implementation 'com.otaliastudios:transcoder:0.4.0'